angt/glorytun/README.md

 # Glorytun

 Glorytun is a small, simple and secure VPN over [mud](https://github.com/angt/mud).

+## Compatibility

+Glorytun only depends on [libsodium](https://github.com/jedisct1/libsodium) version >= 1.0.4.
+Which can be installed on a wide variety of systems.
+Linux is the platform of choice but the code is standard so it should be easily ported on other posix systems.
-It runs on Linux, OpenBSD, FreeBSD and MacOS.
+It was successfully tested on OpenBSD, FreeBSD and MacOS.

 ## Features